 How to apply for a Green Homes Grant

-The application process for Green Homes Grants has not yet been confirmed, but it will be an online process starting in September 2020 and lasting until the end of March 2021.
+You can apply for a Green Homes Grant online until the end of March 2022.
 Only solar thermal installers who are certified by the MCS will be able to complete work under the Green Homes Grants scheme.

 Get free quotes for solar thermal